SUMMER DANCE INTENSIVE

 OPEN TRAINING PROGRAM (OTP) Audition Not Required

 Designed to provide a challenging Summer Dance experience, this is an excellent option for those students who are not necessarily looking for a full time professional program.
-However, an OTP student may be offered the option to switch to the PTP to be considered for the full-time professional training program based on talent and commitment displayed.
+However, an OTP student may be offered acceptance to the full time professional training program based on talent and commitment displayed.

 PTP and OTP students take classes together, including special workshops, and are placed in levels according to their age and ability.